-A certificate in Resilience and Sustainability at the Coastal Zones is available for all students and professionals associated to hazard mitigation, first responders and the community.
+A certificate in Resilience and Sustainability at the Coastal Zones is available for all students and professionals associated to hazard mitigation, first responders, and the community.
 Three levels of certificates are available.
 Core course work, seminars, workshops, and field trips are provided to complete the number of hours established for each certificate level.

-During the last ten years, the Department has served an average of approximately 80 graduate students per semester and awarded an average of 26 Masters degrees per year and 3 Doctorates per year.
+During the last ten years, the Department has served an average of approximately 80 graduate students per semester and awards annually 26 Master degrees and 3 PhD degrees on average.

-OBJECTIVES
+EDUCATIONAL OBJECTIVES

-Our Civil Engineering graduates will address the challenges that they will face in their careers, pursue life-long learning, and continue to develop their problem-solving skills.
-They will also exhibit leadership and team-building skills in a bilingual setting, provide quality service to the profession, to our government, and to our society, and function as effective members of interdisciplinary teams.
+Our Civil Engineering graduates will address the challenges that they will face in their careers, pursue life-long learning, exhibit leadership, and provide quality service to the profession, our government, and our society.
+By the time of their graduation, our students should have developed: